thethyka/birthday/README.md

 ## ✏️ Personalize the Website

-Before sharing or deploying, make sure to replace all instances of "Insert Name" in the project files with your friend's name to personalize the experience.
+Before sharing or deploying, make sure to replace all instances of Sashah in the project files with your friend's name to personalize the experience.

 ---

 ## 🚀 Quick Start

 ### Prerequisites

 - **Node.js** 18.0 or higher
 - **npm** or **Yarn**

 ### Installation & Setup

 1. **Clone or extract the project**
 2. **Navigate to the project folder:**
    ```bash